 Here's our guide on how to run the best meeting you can.

 Malaysian Society demonstrating what will happen if you don't follow the AGM rules...
 (Just kidding!)

-Prior to any AGM or EGM you need to give your members 7 days notice plus what positions are avaliable as any society member may run for any position.
-An AGM should consist of at least ten members or no less that 1/8th of the quorum whichever is higher.
+Prior to any AGM or EGM, you'll need to give your members at least 10 days notice in writing, letting them know the date of the meeting, which positions are up for election (in an AGM, this will be all existing committee positions, for an EGM either new or vacated postions), and that any society member who is an erolled HW student may run for any position.
+An AGM should consist of at least ten members or 1/10th of the total society membership, whichever is higher.

 Check out the template agenda and the attendance record that we've made for you to use!